Ahmedpur East, 2022. (excerpt)

 Sunsets, everyday is the result of an investigation that the artist undertook of the process, both physical and cinematic, involved in creating images of domestic violence.
 During the lockdown, some victims courageously used social media to share photos of their faces, as a way of encouraging other women to report such crimes.
 The marks on their bodies were the only tangible proof of the blows and pain they had suffered, and the artist took these as a point of departure for thinking about all the things that happen out of sight.
 Mahmood commissioned a production team in Lahore to create and film, in his absence, a repeated scene of domestic violence, based on his instructions and images of injuries that women shared.
 While the main crew was busy with this task, two camera operators were asked to constantly film the entire process and the elements of the set, down to the last detail.
 This method of working from a distance, invites a reflection on the artist’s role and authorship, turning him into a witness and observer of his own work.
 The process of staging violence is what generates the images on the screen, but the act itself is almost completely hidden from the viewer.
 We see only narrow closeups and small portions of women’s bodies.
 Rejecting spectacularization, the artist focuses instead on the cinematic process and the codes of its language.
 In this metacinema of violence, the onlookers are technicians, crewmembers, present settings and objects struggling with his exhausting work for sixteen straight hours of shooting.
 The camera explores the settings with a forensic gaze, and the objects that compose it are put on an equal footing with the people.
 Both are forced to witness to the violence enacted before them.
 The almost obsessive repetition of identical actions, like cleaning the floor, becomes a way of expressing the routine nature of violence.
 An act that is repeated with tragic continuity.
 Every day, as inevitable as the sunset. (text by Leonardo Bigazzi)

-The work was conceived and later realised by exploring the odd possibility of hiring a group of professional protesters, who are occasionally employed by political parties and other entities to help demonstrate publicly on their behalf.
-The artist acquired their unconventional service at its usual rate of around 1 dollar per hour and a meal for each participant.
-The professionals were asked to demonstrate by striking a complete menu of a nearby fast-food restaurant that delivered its fare to the place where the work was created.
-The artist repeatedly ordered food online through his smartphone.
-Accordingly, the restaurant responded swiftly each time, taking less than twenty minutes to deliver food.
-The food was consumed fresh by the work, until the protesters grew tired and decided to leave.
-The present work invites one’s ability to confront through indirect conflict the skill of efficient production of an other.
-A collaborating film crew documented collision between the above within the parameters set by the artist. - I have remained interested in the idea of a profession, which one takes to earn his or her living.
-I have pondered the impressions the doing of a job leaves on people over time, setting up certain ways of thinking, influencing actions or even at times manifesting in ones’ physical characteristics.
-I borrow only temporarily others’ idea of work into my own idea of an artwork.
+The work was conceived and later realised by exploring the odd possibility of hiring a group of professional protesters, who are occasionally employed by political parties, and other entities, to help demonstrate publicly on their behalf.
+The artist acquired their unconventional service at its usual rate of around 1 dollar per hour and a meal for each participant, to demonstrate by striking a complete menu of a nearby fast-food restaurant available to where the work took place.
+The artist using his phone kept on ordering online, accordingly they respond swiftly taking less than twenty minutes for each order to deliver, to be consumed fresh by the work, until the protesters grow tired and decided to leave.
+The present work invite ones ability to confront, in indirect conflict with the others skill of efficient making.
+The film crew documented collision within the parameters set by the artist. - I remained interested in the idea of a profession, which one takes to earn his or her living; what impressions their doing leaves on them with time, setting up certain way of thinking, influencing actions or even at times manifest itself into ones’ physical characteristics.
+I borrow only temporarily others’ idea of the work, into my idea of an artwork.

 Basir Mahmood’s recent visit to Bradford and Mirpur triggered ‘new curiosities’ about self-defined identity and ‘otherness’ particularly within the Bradford Mirpuri community, explored in his new video work “moon-sighting”.
 His epiphany was the realisation that what we deem to be Mirpuri in Bradford can be defined as British in Mirpur.
 Identities become viewpoints through which the ‘other’ is viewed.
 The world of social media enables him to create an other-dimensional third space that allows re-imagination and performance of identities while facilitating a fluid switching of standpoints.
 A car becomes a narrative device by inhabiting the neutral space of a green-screen film studio.
 Mahmood has placed his collaborators and himself physically and metaphorically within the centre of this work, implicating himself in a narrative of confusion and aggression.
 Within his work, Mahmood made a music video with Mirpur- based YouTube star Arslan Shabir.
 While Mahmood’s work was shown in a museum, Shabir’s music video went viral and was removed to due combative reactions.